vtex-apps/rich-text/docs/README.md

   }
 ```

 2. Add the `rich-text` block to your block files in the desired template position.
-For example:
+Example:

 ```json
 "rich-text": {